 Accepting submissions until March 14, 2022 (Authors are encouraged to submit in the fall semester or at their earliest convenience)

-Download these guidelines as a PDF
+Submissions should be in APA Style.
+Download these guidelines as a PDF.

 The Journal will accept research articles, reviews, abstracts and reports authored by undergraduate students.
 Mentors and faculty members may act as secondary authors, but submitted articles must be composed primarily by undergraduate students.
 The work must be an original article.
 A research article submission must include experimental and/or survey evidence as the basis for the conclusions of the author(s) for it to be considered research-related.
 Submissions may be about technical research, but must be written at a more general level appropriate for the broad readership of the journal.